 Prices will be a fraction of international roaming, and reasonably cheap data plans are available for your smartphone in many countries as well.
 Try convenience stores and at the airport before looking for a dedicated phone store – you might be surprised what you find.

 If you don’t – or can’t – unlock your phone before you go, find the cheapest pre-paid mobile that you can and use that for the duration of your stay.
 It won’t be particularly attractive or full of features, but will pay for itself quickly if you need to make (or receive) local calls.
+For more on travelling internationally with a phone, check out our guide to using a cellphone overseas.

 How do you prefer to stay in touch while away from home?

-[Image cc via Paul Keller]
+Image cc via Paul Keller